Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 16th, 2023:

 The weekend is arriving.
 The week was good when it comes to my studies.
 I could learn more Linear Algebra, learned a bit more of C by building a simple project.
 I have also finished reviewing CSS basics and right now I am following a tutorial project.

+## Dec 18th, 2023:

+I will be finishing the tutorial project this week, so I am also going to start applying the skills I acquired.
+After some months practicing CSS I will probably learn JS or Java.